All kids together in the regular classroom

 Inky Ed Blog - Inclusive education nothing exceptional...it just is!

 A family blog about their inclusive education experience.
 The blog shares some useful information, breaks down much of the ‘guff’ around all things disability and share tricks and tips to make everyone’s life easier.

-The video clips below are of two families who talk about what inclusion means for them and how keeping informed is important to the process.
+The video clips below are of families who talk about what inclusion means for them and how keeping informed is important to the process.